Primary Navigation Mobile

 But let’s not fool ourselves here, 4D are essentially 3D done differently.
 Because the fourth dimension is time, which sadly, not even your number plate can give you.

-Maths geeking aside, 4D number plates are more expensive to produce, as fewer suppliers offer them.
+4D number plates are more expensive to produce, as fewer suppliers offer them.
 Each letter has to be cut out individually and suppliers offer a variety of acrylic sheets, including those containing glitter.
 Ooh, sparkles.
+They’re also a bit of a pain to keep clean.

-Not quite.
-For a short time, to avoid the costly implications of a properly created 3D number plate, some motorists were displaying 2D number plates with shading to make the letters and numbers appear 3D.
-In September 2021, changes came into force prohibiting the use of more than one shade of black on a plate, since ANPR and speed cameras were struggling to read the plates.
+In 2021 more stringent rules came into force, prohibiting the use of more than one shade of black on a plate, since ANPR and speed cameras were struggling to read the plates.

 The changes in September 2021 also clarified the position on 3D and 4D plates.
 The Government said: ‘The new British Standard for retroreflective number plates does not state that number plates with raised characters, including 3D gel and 4D number plates, will not be permitted.’